JmSambajon/group5-project/MachineLearningMDW3.md

 Conclusion: None of the defensive stats correlate with wins.

+As we ran a linear regression model for this data analysis, no confusion matrix was generated for the machine learning model.

 ## Conclusion
 1) Is there a correlation between higher scoring teams and wins?
 -- There is no correlation between the higher scoring teams and wins